zalando/spilo/README.rst

 Spilo's setup assumes that you've correctly configured a load balancer (HAProxy, ELB, Google load balancer) that directs client connections to the master.
 There are two ways to achieve this: A) if the load balancer relies on the status code to distinguish between the healthy and failed nodes (like ELB), then one needs to configure it to poll the API URL; otherwise, B) you can use callback scripts to change the load balancer configuration dynamically.

+**Available container registries and image architectures**

+Spilo images are made available in two registries.
+First our publicly available opensource registry (a) and second the GitHub Container registry (b).
+Our internal registry is our preferred registry and is used as default by our postgres-operator.
+However, since our internal registry is not yet capable of mutliarch images and manifest lists, we additionally build and publish linux/amd64 and linux/arm64 images on the repos container registry.

+a) linux/amd64 only: registry.opensource.zalan.do/acid/spilo-$PGVERSION:$TAG
+b) linux/amd64 and linux/arm64: ghcr.io/zalando/spilo-$PGVERSION:$TAG

 How to Build This Docker Image
 ==============================